S. No. |

 Transport, Communication and International Trade |

-- Transport and communication – roads, railways, waterways and airways; oil and gas pipelines; communication networks – radio, television, satellite and internet;
+- Transport and communication – roads, railways, waterways and airways; oil and gas pipelines; communication networking – radio, television, satellite and internet.

 - International trade – changing pattern of India’s foreign trade; seaports and their hinterland and airports.